freedomofpress/securedrop-workstation-docs/docs/general/status.rst

 That said, the project is entirely open source, and you can install it independently if you want to get a feel for how it all works.

 If you're a journalist or news organization trying to decide if this is right for you, please note that SecureDrop Workstation should only be used by organizations that meet the following criteria:

 * You have an existing SecureDrop Server in place
 * You have fewer than 500 Sources on the Server
-* You typically only interact with .pdf, .doc, and .jpg files via your SecureDrop
+* You typically only interact with .pdf, .doc, and .jpg files via your SecureDrop (as opposed to large datasets or complex file formats, which are :doc:`not yet supported <supported_filetypes>`)
 * You have a functional *Secure Viewing Station* to fall back on
+* Your journalists and support staff are comfortable trying a new operating system (Qubes OS), and are aware that they may need to troubleshoot with us or with your internal tech team if issues arise
+* Your journalists don't rely on the features that are :doc:`not yet implemented <known_issues>`

 If you do not meet the criteria above, you are likely to run into difficulties or frustrating experiences using the Workstation, and should